AlfredJKwack/BuyMyLove-GiftLIst/README.md

 - **Public Gift List**: Anyone can view the gift list
 - **Anonymous Toggling**: Visitors can mark gifts as bought/unbought (tracked by cookie)
 - **Admin Management**: Secure OTP email login for gift management
-- **Image Processing**: Automatic resize and crop to 150x150px thumbnails
+- **Image Processing**: Automatic resize and crop of uploaded images to create thumbnails
 - **Mobile-First Design**: Responsive layout optimized for all devices

 ## Tech Stack